pandygui/downloader/README.md

-﻿# Rekols Downloader
+﻿# Deepin Downloader

-Rekols Downloader is a built-in downloading tool of deepin operating system, supporting single and batch download.
+Deepin Downloader is a built-in downloading tool of deepin operating system, supporting single and batch download.

 ## Dependencies